It’s an event the Southern Legends motorcycle club looks forward to all year – their Spartanburg Regional Hospice Ride.

 The Southern Legends are friends of the hospice program, Ross said.
 Several members have had loved ones in the hospice program’s care.
 As a group, the Southern Legends have embraced the mission of hospice.

-The club has been largest donor to the Hospice Special Needs Fund among civic organizations.
+The club has been the largest donor to the Hospice Special Needs Fund among civic organizations.

 “Their total contributions exceed $155,000,” Turcotte said.
 “What an honor it has been to get to know the club members and work with them on this terrific event!”